Menu Close

 Residential Stair Codes | Rise, Run, Handrails Explained

-When it comes to residential stair standards, the 2018 International Residential Code (IRC) establishes minimum requirements for stairs to insure a level of safety to the public.
+When it comes to residential stair standards, the 2021 International Residential Code (IRC) establishes minimum requirements for stairs to insure a level of safety to the public.
 Several components are looked at such as stair width, headroom, riser and tread heights.

-Note that when looking for commercial stair standards, one must look at the International Building Code (IBC).
-In this post we will be looking at the code standards related to residential stairs in accordance with the International Residential Code (IRC).
+In this post however we will be looking at the code standards related to residential stairs in accordance with the International Residential Code (IRC).

 Fun Tip: Looking for Commercial Stair Requirements?
 Be sure to check out this POST.